sestek/rn-sestek-webchat/README.md

 - To record and " listen " audio, you need to install the package above and [click this link](https://www.npmjs.com/package/react-native-audio-recorder-player) to make the necessary integrations.
 - To record and "send " audio, you need to install the package above and [click this link](https://www.npmjs.com/package/react-native-audio-record) to make the necessary integrations.

-##### Step 2: Install react-native-fetch-blob
+##### Step 2: Install rn-fetch-blob

 ```
-npm i --save react-native-fetch-blob@0.10.8
+npm i --save rn-fetch-blob
 ```

-If you want to send audio, you must also install the "react-native-fetch-blob" package.
-Because it is needed to keep the recorded audio in the cache and listen again.
+If you want to send files, you also need to install the "rn-fetch-blob" package.
+Because we need it to read the selected file and convert it to base64.
-You can follow the [link](https://www.npmjs.com/package/react-native-fetch-blob) below to integrate
+You can follow the [link](https://www.npmjs.com/package/rn-fetch-blob) below to integrate

+---

 ##### Step 3: Install react-native-slider